-22.3 The Project shall develop an incentive program.
-The Incentive Program will be based on the Plant system's performance.
+- 21.1 The terms of this Memorandum are to remain in full force and effect until May 31, 2024. - 21.2 The Project Incentive Program is based on the Plant system's performance.
 We know that unforeseen circumstances will sometimes result in unplanned outages.
 This program is intended to reduce such outages by providing an incentive that acknowledges the commitment and dedication of Tri-Dam employees to limit outages and assure the safe and continuous operation of Project facilities.
-To that end, an annual incentive pool of \$30,000 has been established to focus all of our attention on doing the little things that prevent interruptions in service.
+To that end, an annual incentive pool of \$32,000 has been established to focus all of our attention on doing the little things that prevent interruptions in service.
+For each additional Bargaining Unit employee hired after the effective date of this MOU, the Project will increase the annual incentive pool by \$2,000 for each additional employee.
+Additional Bargaining Unit employee shall mean an employee(s) that is 1) eligible for the incentive bonus, and 2) will increase the number of Bargaining Unit employees above the current number of seventeen (17).